OptPhotLab/EnvDataSciNotebooks/R-Markdown/R1-Introduction.md

 ##   ..$ : chr [1:4] "c1" "c2" "c3" "c4"
 ```

+##2.3.
+Arrays

-###2.1.3.
-An array is similar to a matrix, but can have more than two dimensions.
+An array is similar to a matrix, but can have more than

-Arrays are created by array() function
+two dimensions.
+Arrays are created with the **array()** function

 ```r